 - it allows for enzymes responsible for energy production to work optimally and improve our training performance;

-- it warms up the synovial fluid within our joints that helps lubricate them and reduce friction.
+- it warms up the synovial fluid within our joints that lubricates them and reduce friction;

 For example, think of how you feel when you first get to the gym.
 In most cases, you probably feel neutral - not bad, but not great, either.
 Then, as you start moving around, you start feeling looser and much more energetic.

 Aside from that, a good warm-up helps us further prepare the muscles we will be training.
 For example, if you plan on doing the bench press as your first exercise, you would not walk up to the bench, load up weight, and lie down to press.
-No, you would slowly add weight to the bar and do multiple warm-up sets until you eventually reach your working weight, right?
-This achieves two things:
+Instead, you would gradually add weight to the bar and do multiple warm-up sets until you reach your working weight, right?
+Doing so achieves two things:

-- you further prepare the muscles and surrounding joints, which helps optimize your workout performance for the day and helps prevent injuries and nagging aches from occurring.
+- You further prepare the muscles and surrounding joints, which helps optimize your workout performance for the day and reduces the risk of injuries and nagging aches.

 - You get to practice the specific movement pattern with lighter weights, which helps your muscles and nervous system prepare for the work that awaits.
 In many cases, the first warm-up sets feel a bit awkward.
 But, thanks to repetition, you get to prepare yourself and improve your working sets' quality.